Far-infrared lines hidden in archival deep multi-wavelength surveys: Limits on [CII]-158$\mu$m at $z \sim 0.3-2.9$: Conclusions

-We place the first constraints on \ciium emission during and right after the peak of star formation history, at $z\sim0.6-2$.
-These imply \ciium emission rose by roughly an order of magnitude from $z\sim 5$ and then fell by a similar amount to the present day, accounting for no more than a few percent of the cosmic infrared background at its peak.
-Our measurements, with a total signal-to-noise of 2.42, imply $I^{\text{\ciins}}_\nu$ of $\sim10$ kJy/sr across $z\sim0.6-2.6$.
+We place the first constraints on \ciium emission during and immediately after the peak of star formation history, at $z\sim0.6-2$.
+These results imply that \ciium emission increased by roughly an order of magnitude from $z\sim 5$ and then fell by a similar amount to the present day, accounting for no more than a few percent of the cosmic IR background at its peak.
+Our measurements, with a total S/N of 2.42, imply $I^{\text{\ciins}}_\nu$ of $\sim10$ kJy/sr across $z\sim0.6-2.6$.

-We are unable to replicate measurements at $z\sim 2.6$ obtained from cross-correlating \textit{Planck} infrared maps with quasars from the wide spectroscopic survey BOSS.
-Experiments actively being developed, TIM and EXCLAIM, are forecasted to be sensitive enough to address tension and measure \cii at several $\sigma$s.
-Additionally, imminent data releases of the deep field galaxy catalogs from the recently launched \textit{Euclid}, as well as the COSMOS-Web survey, are expected to yield higher-completeness coverage over larger fields overlapping with \textit{Herschel} deep maps.
-A future extension of our analysis with \textit{Euclid} redshifts can leverage such higher effective number counts to decrease uncertainties on stacked fluxes, and thus $I^{\text{\ciins}}_\nu$.
+We are unable to replicate measurements at $z\sim 2.6$ obtained from cross-correlating \textit{Planck} IR maps with quasars from the wide spectroscopic survey BOSS.
+Experiments currently in development, TIM and EXCLAIM, are forecasted to be sensitive enough to address this tension and measure \cii at several $\sigma$s.
+Additionally, imminent data releases of the deep-field galaxy catalogs from the recently launched \textit{Euclid} mission, as well as the COSMOS-Web survey, are expected to yield higher-completeness coverage over larger fields overlapping with \textit{Herschel} deep maps.
+A future extension of our analysis with \textit{Euclid} redshifts could leverage such higher effective number counts to decrease uncertainties on stacked fluxes, and thus $I^{\text{\ciins}}_\nu$.

-We have demonstrated a search for far-infrared line emission in deep field multi-wavelength surveys, using \linsimstackns, a faster linearized version of previously introduced stacking utilities.
-It is straightforward to extend our analysis to obtain complementary constraints from different datasets, e.g. \textit{Euclid}, and fields, e.g. GOODS. \reviewEditOne{It is also possible to use our methodology to constrain the redshift evolution of molecular lines from CO, \reviewEditOne{[OI], [OIII], and} N+, as long as these narrow spectral features are expected to be significantly brighter than contaminating interlopers, or maps at higher spectral resolution are available.}
+We have demonstrated a search for FIR line emission in deep field multi-wavelength surveys, using \linsimstackns, a faster linearized version of previously introduced stacking utilities.
+It is straightforward to extend our analysis to obtain complementary constraints from different datasets, such as \textit{Euclid}, and from different fields, such as GOODS. \reviewEditOne{Our methodology can also be used to constrain the redshift evolution of molecular lines from CO, \reviewEditOne{[OI], [OIII], and} N+, provided that these narrow spectral features are expected to be significantly brighter than contaminating interlopers, or that maps at higher spectral resolution are available.}